MarvinJWendt/testza/README.md

 SetLineNumbersEnabled controls if line numbers should be printed in failing tests.
 You should use this in the init() method of the package, which contains your tests.

+> This setting can also be set by the command line flag --testza.disable-line-numbers.

 Example: